 The rehabilitation process often involves relearning such basic tasks as eating and dressing oneself.
 The more relaxed and unthreatened a person feels, the faster they’re likely to recover.
 A major goal of stroke rehabilitation is to improve function and promote independence.

 It’s important to get medical care as soon as stroke symptoms are identified or suspected.
-The faster medical treatment happens, the less likely that extensive brain damage will occur.
-According to the NSA, over 7 million Americans have survived a stroke and now live with its effects.
-While stroke is an unexpected and often devastating occurrence, early detection, treatment, and consistent rehabilitative care can help minimize permanent damage.
+The faster medical treatment begins, the less likely it is that extensive brain damage will occur.

 The rehabilitation process can at times be tedious and frustrating.
 Keeping a determined and positive outlook may mean the difference between a slow or speedy recovery.
 The course of treatment and success rate of stroke rehabilitation is highly personal.